upchuk/wunderlist-api-demo/README.md

 To use this demo code:

 * Run `composer install` to install all the dependencies
-* Create a file called `kyes.php` in the root folder and add the following variables:
+* Create a file called `keys.php` in the root folder and add the following variables:

     ```
     $client_id = 'your Wunderlist app client id';